watterott/HDMI-Adapter/README.md

 ## Features
 * TI TFP401 HDMI to RGB Converter
+* Pixel Rates up to 165MHz, 1080p and WUXGA (1920x1200) at 60Hz
+* HDMI compatible (DVI, no Sound, no HDCP, no CEC)
-* Atmel ATmega32U4 to control Backlight and Touch Panel (normal USB HID Mouse with absolute coordinates)
+* Atmel ATmega32U4 to control Backlight and Touch Panel (USB HID Mouse with absolute coordinates)
 * EDID EEPROM (24LC02B) for display settings
 * LED Backlight Boost Regulator (up to 35V)
 * 3.3V - 5V tolerant UART and I2C interface